nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Simply type `add` into the command box and click `Enter`.

-   1. Copy the example shown together with the error message in the result display area.
+   1. You will see an error message in the result display area that shows you how to use this command.

+   1. In the error message, an example is provided.
+Copy the example.

-   1. Test case: `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Sunday-1000-1200
+   1. Test case (same as the example you copied): `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Sunday-1000-1200
    s/Biology r/120 paid/6000 owed/3000`.

+   1. Expected: A new student with the corresponding information will be added to the end of the current list.

 1. Adding a new student with only compulsory parameters specified, order changed and case-insensitive command words